 International Travel with Children

 I’ve traveled with the boys internationally when they were younger.
 Then two years ago the we set out on a cross-country camping trip that started in Colorado and ended in Atlanta Georgia.
-Six weeks awesome weeks on the road with some extended family time in Dauphin Island, Alabama.
+It was six awesome weeks on the road with some extended family time in Dauphin Island, Alabama.

 This article contains affiliate links.
 When you purchase through one, we receive a small commission without any extra expense to you!